mattstraczek/TranscriptQuery/README.md

 b.
 React for interface, node.js (python) for backend logic, such as web scraping and the search engine (MetaPY)
 4. Main tasks:
-1. Interface for web scraping (channel details, date range for videos, and a query).
+a.
+Interface for web scraping (channel details, date range for videos, and a query).
-2. Web scraping on a select youtube channel and date range (error checking for videos with missing transcripts).
+b.
+Web scraping on a select youtube channel and date range (error checking for videos with missing transcripts).
 ○ Traverse through each video in date range
 ○ Retrieve transcript
 ○ Formatting transcripts to useable documents (with included video name and timestamps for each word/phrase in document)
-3. Search engine, using queries to search through all channel’s videos (documents), returns a result that includes all found timestamps and the respective video names, as well as a couple of words that appeared around the found queries.
+c.
+Search engine, using queries to search through all channel’s videos (documents), returns a result that includes all found timestamps and the respective video names, as well as a couple of words that appeared around the found queries.
-4. Display the result in the interface, below the search/config tool.
+d.
+Display the result in the interface, below the search/config tool.